aneldev/dyna-node-arguments/README.md

 The double dash used to declare a variable and the rest are the values of the variable.

-The `ynaNodeArguments` is an object variable with values.
+The `dynaNodeArguments` is an object variable with values.

 # Import